 We’ve covered virtual private networks and when you might want to use them before.
 Connecting to a VPN is easy, as Windows and most other operating systems offer built-in VPN support.

-Note that some VPN providers offer their own desktop clients, which means you won’t need this setup process.
-For example, TunnelBear and proXPN both offer their own desktop applications for connecting to their VPNs and selecting VPN server locations.
+Note that some VPN providers offer their own desktop clients, which means you won’t need the setup process described in this guide.
+All of our favorite VPNs—including ExpressVPN, our top pick—offer their own desktop application for connecting to their VPNs and selecting VPN server locations.

 Enter the address of your VPN provider in the Internet Address box.
 You can enter an address like vpn.example.com or a numerical IP address, depending on the server information your VPN provider gave you.

 You should also enter a Destination name—this can be anything you like.
 It’s only used to help you remember which VPN connection is which.

 Enter your login credentials on the next screen.
 Use the username and password your VPN provider gave you.

 Windows will connect you to the VPN you configured.
 If you checked the “Don’t connect now” checkbox on the first screen, Windows will save the VPN connection so you can easily connect later.